Mooleane/aaron-capstone-project/README.md

                         pass
 ```

-The for z in range loop goes through the dictionary of lists to print the first iteration/version of the Pokémon's evolution entry that contains the "item" key with an existing "name" key and value that contains the item requirement.
+The for z in range loop goes through the dictionary of lists to print the first iterated version of the Pokémon's evolution entry that contains the "item" key with an existing "name" key and value that contains the item requirement.

 * # Tweaked the evolution requirement functions to use the first passed argument

-The first parameter of the evolution requirement functions, 'evolution_information', retrieves the evolution entries (dictionary) parsed from a JSON request for PokéAPI v2.
+The first parameter of the evolution requirement functions, 'evolution_information', retrieves the evolution data (dictionary) parsed from a JSON request for PokéAPI v2.
 The original function body did not refer to this parameter, but instead assumed the parsed variable was 'evolution_body'.
-Each function body has been changed with the replacement of 'evolution_body" to 'evolution_information' as the parsed variable within the local namespace (the function still expects 'evolution_body', a.k.a the API evolution entries to be passed for 'evolution_information').
+Each function body has been changed with the replacement of 'evolution_body" to 'evolution_information' as what the parameter indicates is the parsed evolution data (the function still expects 'evolution_body', a.k.a the API evolution data to be passed for 'evolution_information').

 ## Before